KDE/print-manager/README.md

 The legacy `kde-print-queue` app is provided as the primary means to manage configured printer job queues.
 It remains directly accessible from both the KCM and the plasmoid.

-## Building
+## Building, Running and Testing

-The easiest way to make changes and test print-manager during development is to [build it with kdesrc-build](https://community.kde.org/Get_Involved/development/Build_software_with_kdesrc-build).
+The easiest way to make changes and test print-manager during development is to [build it with kde-builder](https://kde-builder.kde.org).

 When building print-manager manually, keep in mind that the Qt5 and Qt6 versions will be built by default.
 To control which versions are built, use the `BUILD_QT5` and `BUILD_QT6` CMake variables.

+After building, restart the kded and plasmashell.
+At that point run the kcm from System Settings or from the command line:

+* systemsettings kcm_printer_manager
+* kcmshell6 kcm_printer_manager

+The following command line options are supported (with the --args parameter)

+* --add-printer
+* --add-group
+* --configure-printer <queueName>

+So, for example, to initiate the kcm to add a printer run: `systemsettings kcm_printer_manager --args --add-printer`.
+To configure an existing printer, run: `systemsettings kcm_printer_manager --args "--configure-printer <queueName>"`.

 ## Contributing